 • Hot (level 4,5,6)

-The sweet one is kids friendly so it's actually quite sweet and not spicy at all, on the other hand, hot one is actually quite hot (by Japanese standards anyway).
+The sweet one is kids friendly, so it’s pretty sweet and not spicy at all; on the other hand, the hot one is quite hot (by Japanese standards, anyway).

 It's either カレーライス (Curry rice) or カレー (Curry)

-It definitely depends on your preference, but I personally like:
+It depends on your preference, but I like the following:

 Java curry (ジャワカレー, Hot)